Enabling Homomorphically Encrypted Inference for Large DNN Models: Conclusions

 \section{Conclusions}

 In this article we report running inference for the largest DNN models to date leveraging HE.
 For the first time in the literature, we use recently-emerged persistent memory technology as an enabler for such large memory footprints.
 Our novel analysis reveals that DNN inference leveraging HE features memory access patterns that yield efficient use of the Intel Optane PMem in Memory Mode.
 Sequential data accesses in the most common operations enable the accessed data to be efficiently cached in the DRAM, but also to make efficient use of the hardware prefetch buffers in the PMem.
+We propose a memory configuration with reduced DRAM size that is cost-efficient, equipping 1/3 of the DRAM bandwidth while reducing merely 10\% performance with respect to a fully-populated system.

 \ifCLASSOPTIONcompsoc